 Have you given your heart a check lately?
-According to the Ministry of Health, 15 people die from cardiovascular disease everyday in Singapore.
-This means that 1 out of 3 deaths in the country are caused by a heart disease or stroke.
+According to the Ministry of Health, 15 people die from cardiovascular disease every day in Singapore.
+This means that heart disease or stroke cause 1 out of 3 deaths in the country.

-As with many other diseases, keeping your heart healthy is an important defense against cardiovascular diseases.
-Finding a cardiologist in Singapore to receive regular heart screening will help keep the risks of cardiovascular diseases at bay.
+Keeping your heart healthy is an important defence against cardiovascular diseases.
+Having regular heart screenings with a cardiologist in Singapore helps keep cardiovascular diseases.

 But first, let’s take a quick look at how your heart works.